 Put the group into reverse speed order (fastest at the back).
-Bring any new members up to the front to run alongside you as you start the warm up.
-Keep the group tight, and keep the group slow i.e. slower than the comfort level of the slowest runner.
-First mile very slow jogging including gentle mobilisation of the joints through striding, short-striding etc. Second mile include some drills and strides to increase the heart rate and further warm the muscles.
+Bring any new members up to the front to run alongside you as you start the warm-up.
+Keep the group tight, and keep the group slow, i.e. slower than the comfort level of the slowest runner.
+First mile very slow jogging including gentle mobilisation of the joints through striding, short-striding etc. The second mile includes some drills and strides to increase the heart rate and further warm the muscles.

 One Mile Effort

 Make sure that all runners don't just stop at the end of the mile.
-As they finish get the athletes to jog back and hook up behind the last runner completing the mile (because despite your best efforts, they will not all in fact finish at the same time!).
+As they finish, get the athletes to jog back and hook up behind the last runner completing the mile (because despite your best efforts, they will not all finish at the same time!).

 Re-organise the group into revised speed order again - making any adjustments based upon performance during the first effort.
 Keep everyone jogging along as you do this.

-Keep the recovery period fairly short (a couple of minutes after the last runner finishes).
+Keep the recovery period short (a couple of minutes after the last runner finishes).
 Use this time to individually coach and motivate the slower runners.
 Re-emphasise the aspect of technique that you are working on and re-establish the reverse speed order you need.
-Check that nobody has any signs of injury - anyone who does simply knocks off the speed and jogs the rest of the way.
-Re-emphasise safety, clearly identify the half-mile end point and set your runners running (now the 9 minute runner only gets a 30 second head start from the 8 minute mile runner of course!)
+Check that nobody has any signs of injury - anyone who does, knock off the speed and jogs the rest of the way.
+Re-emphasise safety, identify the half-mile endpoint and set your runners running (now the 9-minute runner only gets a 30-second head start from the 8-minute mile runner of course!)

 Quarter Mile Effort

-Now it's time to really use those motivational skills.
-I'm not talking about screaming and shouting, just emphasising the positive a thousand times more than you normally do.
+Now it's time to use those motivational skills. l am not talking about screaming and shouting, just emphasising the positive a thousand times more than you usually do.
 Remember that all of your athletes should be finding this difficult.
 Tell them that it's OK to feel that way.
-Remind them that there is no shame in being slowest - check individually that nobody is in pain.
+Remind them that there is no shame in being slowest - check that nobody is in pain.
 Re-establish that reverse speed-order, adjusting again as required.
 Get everyone to summon up their deepest reserves, sort out your speed order again, halve your head start times again, three, two, one GO!

 Lamp Post Interval Mile